-Beginning in 2010 the RISK office worked on a project designed to reduce the overall medical professional funding requirement.
+Beginning in 2010, the RISK office worked on a project designed to reduce the overall medical professional funding requirement.
 The focus was to limit the self-insurance fund's exposure to loss when clinicians practice at off-site locations, meaning locations not owned or controlled by the system.
 In June 2011, the Board of Trustees approved off-site insurance limits of \$1 million per occurrence and \$3 million per policy year, bringing limits of liability for those practicing off-site in line with what medical practitioners would have in independent practice.
 The new off-site limits became effective January 1, 2012.
-Beginning January 1, 2014, the system purchased \$15 million in shared commercial excess coverage to provide additional limits of protection for the physicians practicing off-site.
+Beginning January 1, 2014, the system purchased \$15 million in shared commercial excess coverage to provide additional limits of protection for the COM-C physicians practicing off-site.
 This coverage protects against claims above the self-insurance fund limits of \$1 million per occurrence and \$3 million per policy year.

-Large medical malpractice claims reserved at \$500,000 or greater have been relatively consistent during the past five years as demonstrated graphically below.
+Large medical malpractice claims reserved at \$500,000 or greater have been steadily increasing during the past five years as demonstrated graphically below.
+Postponement of trials during Covid may have played a part in the increase.